Tenchu: Stealth Assassins: Reception

 Tenchu: Stealth Assassins was very successful both in Japan and overseas; by 2003 it sold 250,000 units in Japan, and a total of over 1.4 million copies worldwide.
 It was Activision's highest-selling title for that year.
 It would be Acquire's best-selling title until the 2018 release of Octopath Traveler.
 Former Activision producer David Grijns estimated in 2019 that the game ultimately sold five million units across its original release and subsequent re-releases.

 The game received "generally favorable" reviews, according to review aggregator Metacritic.
 It was ranked as the 54th-top game of all time by the staff of Game Informer in 2001: "Tenchu: Stealth Assassins showed the gaming world that it takes more than just dark clothes and pointy throwing objects to make it as a ninja.
 Forcing players to learn and utilize stealth techniques to not only excel, but merely survive, Tenchu is a challenging, nerve-wracking game that leaves you screaming in frustration, then crawling back for more."

 Next Generation reviewed the game, rating it four stars out of five, and stated that "The complicated and involving nature of the various missions makes Tenchu a highly engrossing, one-player adventure—the sort of thing long nights are made of."
 Next Generation later reviewed the U.S. version, rating it four stars out of five, and stated that "Activision has made significant changes in the conversion, but it feels as if the developers have jury-rigged bug fixes and added filler material rather than improved the game."

+The Academy of Interactive Arts & Sciences named Tenchu as a finalist for "Console Action Game of the Year" and "Console Game of the Year" during the 2nd Annual Interactive Achievement Awards, which were ultimately awarded to Banjo-Kazooie and The Legend of Zelda: Ocarina of Time, respectively.